Los niños tontos: Symbols

 In this collection, the presence of symbols is very pronounced.
 It is a symbolism that revolves around death.
 Night and darkness mark the tragic moment in the majority of the stories.
 In "Polvo de carbón" ("Coal Dust") and "El niño del cazador" ("The Hunter's Boy"), the moon plays an important role in the death of the protagonists: in the first, it functions as a magnet for disaster, while in the second it is part of the cold night sky.
 Water symbolizes purification and cleanness of the soul, although in "Polvo de carbón" and "Mar" ("Sea") it is the reason for the death of the children.
 In "El hijo de la lavandera" ("The Washerwoman's Son"), the purifying nature of water appears, despite being cut short by the reception that it receives.
-Contrasting this is the fire that represents sacrifice in "El niño de los hornos" ("The Child of the Ovens") where jealousy drives the boy to burn his older brother.
+Contrasting this is the fire that represents sacrifice in "El niño de los hornos" ("The Child of the Ovens") where jealousy drives the boy to burn his younger brother.
 In "El incendio" ("The Fire"), the boy starts a fire that ends up taking his life.

 The plant and animal worlds are present in all of the stories, with different meanings.
 Flora has a positive significance in "La niña fea" ("The Ugly Girl"), "El árbol" ("The Tree") and "El negrito de los ojos azules" ("The Black Boy with Blue Eyes"), where nature shelters the children from the world that surrounds them.
 Some animals, such as birds, insects, reptiles, and cats, have a negative connotation, whereas others, such as a dog and a lamb, are the children's friends.

 The parents in the stories have contrasting aspects.
 On the one hand, there are maternal figures who take care of their children but are incapable of helping or protecting them, as in "El árbol" ("The Tree") or in "Mar" ("Sea"), where the mother cannot prevent the death of her child.
 On the other hand, there are absent or disinterested parental figures who fail to understand their children, as in "El corderito pascual" ("The Easter Lamb").

 Finally, colors such as yellow, red, green, blue, and black represent suffering, solitude, exclusion, and death.